Link Building is a Must

 One way search engines decide where to rank your site is how much “link juice” you have.
 Link juice is the slang term used that basically means ‘how many sites that point to your site’.
 One way to get great inbound links is to publish totally unique content which other webmasters will feel compelled to share.
 This of course is easier said than done.

 Another way to generate incoming links is to find blog posts which allow comments.
-If that comment form has a section labeled “website” where you can enter your site url, you’ve struck gold.
-Some advice which will help your comment be approves is:
+If the comment form for that post has a section labeled “website” where you can enter your site url along with your comment, you’ve struck gold.
+Some advice which will help your comment be approved is:

-- Ask a question about something within the content.
-The publisher of the article is more likely to approve the comment if there is a chance for them to answer the question and flesh out the content even more.
+2. Ask a question about something within the content.
+The publisher is more likely to approve the comment if there is a chance for them to answer the question and flesh out the content even more.

-- Use a human name for the name section and don’t just put in your desired keyword.
-Yes it would be ideal to have a keyword link to your site, but these are often nixed by the publisher of the article.
+3. Use a human name for the name section and don’t just put in your desired keyword.
+Yes it would be ideal to have a keyword link to your site, but these comments submissions are often nixed by the publisher of the article.
 If you see other comments using keywords then feel free to use a keyword instead of your name.
 This is a jackpot.

 There are claims by others SEO’s and even folks who work at search engines that these links dont do anything to improve your search ranking.
 But I can tell you that in my experience even “no-follow” links help your ranking.